Lying on a Mortgage Application

 What should you not tell a mortgage lender?

 You should always be 100% transparent on your mortgage application.
-There are no facts about yourself, your finances or your circumstances that you should keep secret.
-Ultimately the truth will come out and you may face consequences if you are not honest.
+There are no facts about yourself, your finances or circumstances you should keep secret.
+Ultimately, the truth will come out, and you may face consequences if you are not honest.
 It’s also unnecessary.

 We're so confident in our service, we guarantee it.